 Not every written inquiry or request from a student for University assistance or University action constitutes a written student complaint.
 Written student complaints typically involve requests for relief or redress after a student has been denied an action or service that the student believes is merited and after the student has exhausted the established procedures (if any) available for addressing the issue.

-If a student is unsure about which office should receive the written student complaint, he or she may submit it to the administrative head of any of the following offices which the student believes is most closely related to the subject matter of the complaint:
+If a student is unsure about which office should receive the written student complaint, they may submit it to the administrative head of any of the following offices which the student believes is most closely related to the subject matter of the complaint:

 If the receiving office is not the appropriate place for the written complaint, the official receiving the complaint will forward it to the appropriate office, and the University will notify the student about which office has responsibility for the complaint.